vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

-<ins>Back inside VM1 with Wireshark</ins:
+<ins>Back inside VM1 with Wireshark</ins>:

-- Go ahead and ping VM2's private ip address and observe the traffic being sent between the two virtual machines (VM1 and VM2).
+- Ping VM2's private ip address and observe the traffic being sent between VM1 and VM2.

 *As you can see four packets were sent to VM2, and four were received, with no packet loss—indicating a successful ping.*